Champa, Chhattisgarh

+Champa was Zamindari Estate before Indian Independence. the name of the city Champa is derived from the Raja's marehorse.

 Champa is a city and municipality in Janjgir-Champa district in the Indian state of Chhattisgarh.

 Geography

 Champa has an average elevation of 253 metres (830 feet).
 It is located on the banks of Hasdeo river, a tributary of Mahanadi.